Databricks administration introduction

 Databricks admin types

-There are two levels of admins available in Databricks:
+There are two main levels of admin privileges available on the Databricks platform:

 What are account admins?